-If you are new in digital photography then there are a lot of things that you will learn by the passage of time in the field.
+If you are new in digital photography and ISO in Photography then there are a lot of things that you will learn by the passage of time in the field.
 However, there are some basics that you immediately need to know.

 ISO, undoubtedly, is one of those basics.